Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Overlaps between states and a simple statistical model of states in ecosystems with random disordered interaction matrices

-One direction in which the analysis of this paper could be extended is by taking further account of the detailed structure of individual blocks and the connectivity between blocks.
-This could likely lead to a more refined statistical model.
-As a first step in this direction, and as a way of understanding the appearance of blocks, we note that even though in the random interaction matrix each interaction is chosen independently according to a given mean and variance, the combinations of species that persist in a stable block in general have smaller inter-species interactions, as illustrated in Figure~\ref{fig:fig2}.
+We begin by noting that even though in the random interaction matrix each interaction is chosen independently according to a given mean and variance, the combinations of species that persist in a stable block in general have smaller inter-species interactions, as illustrated in Fig.~\ref{fig:fig2}.
 Thus, to estimate for example the number of stable blocks of size $k$ in a given system of size $S$, we can make a rough model in which a block is persistent when all inter-species interactions within the block lie below some specific value $a$.
 If we denote the probability that this occurs for a given interaction under the normal distribution on $A_{i j}$ by $p$, then the probability that any specific subset of $k$ species has all inter-species interactions less than or equal to $a$ is $p^{k (k -1)/2}\sim p^{k^2/2}$, and the number of such subsets is $S!/((S - k)! k!)\sim S^k$, where the asymptotics are at large $k, S$, with $k \ll S$.
 This is essentially the problem of finding $k$-cliques in a random graph of size $S$.
-The largest clique/block in this context has size $k \sim 2 \ln S/\ln (1/p)$, which can be determined by finding the largest $k$ such that the expected number of blocks of size $k$ is ${\cal O}$(1).
-This argument explains why the stable states that we find in random matrices of size, e.g., $S = 100$ are relatively small ($k \sim 6$).
-A similar estimate can be given for, e.g., the number of pairs of cliques of size $k, k'$ that overlap in $s$ species.
-It would be interesting to develop this kind of model further to understand in more detail the expected structure of the stable states in this kind of random system and use that structure to make more precise predictions about domain of attraction sizes, but we leave further analysis in that direction for future work.